Advice for American Citizens Buying Real Estate in France

 These are all international hubs, offering a range of transatlantic flights to destinations in North America, South America, and the Caribbean.
 If you are planning to travel to or from France and are looking for a transatlantic flight, these airports are good places to start your search.

-Alternative Airports
+Alternative French Airports

 In addition to the main international airports, France boasts several smaller regional airports that provide limited transatlantic flight options.
 Marseille Provence Airport (MRS) offers a modest selection of transatlantic flights to North American destinations.
 Similarly, Bordeaux-Mérignac Airport (BOD) in Nouvelle-Aquitaine and Nantes Atlantique Airport (NTE) provide some transatlantic routes to North America.

 These regional airports serve as smaller hubs, offering transatlantic flights that might appeal to travellers seeking convenience or affordability.
 While they provide fewer transatlantic flights than larger international airports, they can be viable options for specific travel needs.
+If you are looking for a specific area, we suggest searching the various departments of France on our webpages, and the nearest airport.

 Can Americans use their Driver’s License in France?